https://www.gotocourt.com.au/drink-driving/vic/dui-penalties/

 Second or subsequent offences

-Longer disqualification periods apply to the above offences if the offender has been caught drink driving in the past.
+Longer disqualification periods apply to the above offences if you have been caught drink driving in the past.

 A person caught with a BAC of below .15 faces disqualification for between 12 and 28 months and must use an alcohol interlock device for 12 months.
 They must be subject to a zero BAC condition for three years.